alefore/weblog/ten-years-of-edge.md

 ### Cancellation

-In some cases it is important to cancel asynchronous computations that have become irrelevant.
+Being able to **cancel asynchronous computations that have become irrelevant** can be fairly important.
 The pattern I've landed on is the use of a `DeleteNotification` class that contains a `futures::ListenableValue<EmptyValue>`.